jeffersonklamas/jeffersonklamas/README.md

 ## I'm Jefferson! let me present a little about myself

 At the moment I am in the process of changing my career and I am starting my studies in Python and R programming, for who knows in the future to become a data scientist.

+- 🌱 I am currently learning about Python, R and Methods of Operations Research

 Feel free to ask.